kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # J417.1   General

 \(a\) This appendix provides the content and format requirements for a ground safety analysis report.
-A launch operator must perform a ground safety analysis as required by subpart E of part 417 and document the analysis in a ground safety analysis report that satisfies this appendix, as required by §417.402(d).
+A launch operator must perform a ground safety analysis as required by subpart E of part 417 and document the analysis in a ground safety analysis report that satisfies this appendix, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.402   Compliance.|§417.402]](d).

 \(b\) A ground safety analysis report must contain hazard analyses that describe each hazard control, and describe a launch operator's hardware, software, and operations so that the FAA can assess the adequacy of the hazard analysis.
 A launch operator must document each hazard analysis on hazard analysis forms as required by §J417.3(d) and file each system and operation descriptions as a separate volume of the report.